Skip to main content

 Start early and save

 Young girl using magnifying glass to look at a flowerEnroll your newborn.
 Family members often like to recognize a child’s birth or special milestones of a baby’s first year with a lasting gift.
-Opening a GET account to which friends and family can contribute is an ideal choice.
-Gift announcements are available here.
+Encouraging them to contribute to your child’s GET account is an ideal choice.
+Gifting is easy!
+Visit our gifting page to learn more.

 Did you know you can get a head start and open a GET account for future children?
 Just open an account during the enrollment period, naming yourself as both the account owner and student beneficiary.
 Once a child is born and has a Social Security Number, you can change the name of the student.
 If plans change, you can always use the GET account for yourself, or transfer it to another family member.